abhayram04/tars-att/README.md

 # tars-att
 A shell based attendance app written in Python.

+The "production" folder directory contains the final (Windows) executable file.

+The "development" directory contains the code used to build the final executable file.

+The "early" directory contains the early development files.

 reg-test/home.py is the main file, so please run this file only.

 Register first to login.